XiovV/Golty/README.md

 ```

 ##### NGINX
-Using NGINX as a reverse proxy has a number of different implementations.
+Using NGINX as a reverse proxy has several different implementations.
 Official documentation lives [here](https://docs.nginx.com/nginx/admin-guide/web-server/reverse-proxy/).
-[Jwilder's docker container](https://github.com/jwilder/nginx-proxy) is a popular choice for a containerised version.
+[Jwilder's docker container](https://github.com/jwilder/nginx-proxy) is a popular choice for a containerized version.
 NGINX doesn't automatically fetch SSL certificates for you like the other solutions so if you need that, consider an additional service such as [this one](https://github.com/JrCs/docker-letsencrypt-nginx-proxy-companion).
 An example of using the two together can be found [here](https://github.com/dangerous-tech/docker-composes/tree/master/proxy).

 ```YAML
 services: